MicBrain/Assembler/README.md

 # Assembler

 This is an implementation of a two-pass assembler that translates a subset of the MIPS instruction set to machine code.
+This assembler

 At a high level, the functionality of our assembler can be divided as follows: